 DevOps engineer catalyzes achieving of a robust IT infrastructure, using their profound experience as a leading professional in multiple fields.
 Their skills include the ones of a senior developer, system administrator, operations professional, combined with excellent communication and organizational abilities.

-But what if there’s no specialist in the IT company with all the immense qualifications required for providing DevOps services?
+But what if there’s no specialist in the IT company with all the immense qualifications required for providing Cloud and DevOps services?
 And can be something done if hiring one currently is not an option due to their high rates?

 Implementing DevOps principles is not a job of a single person and cannot be done without collective understanding and collaboration.
 It takes everyone’s courage, persistence and constant hard work to expand professional horizons and exclude any obstacles from the workflow.

 Fostering DevOps culture is a natural evolution process that leads to higher efficiency, reliability and quality of customer services.
 Let’s take a closer look at the benefits the best DevOps practices can bring and how to start their implementation.

 1. Having a qualified team of professionals capable of completing every stage of app’s lifecycle.